-Make a duplicate of our new halftone dots and color with a strong orange color.
-Then offset again—this creates another layer of dimension to our otherwise flat map.
+Make a Duplicate of our new halftone dots and color with a strong orange color.
+Then offset again—this adds another layer of dimension to our otherwise flat map.

 Create a new layer above the map—this layer will contain the POI elements.
 With the Guide layer turned on above, trace through the sketches, using the Pen Tool to block in the basic shapes.

 Add detail line work with the Blob Brush Tool (Shift-B).
 You can ground some of the POI elements with a shadow using the same halftone dot effect.

 Tip: Double-click the Blob Brush Tool icon on the toolbar to bring up the settings panel, and switch on Pressure sensitivity to get the tapered lines.

 On a new layer above the POI artwork, we need to add the foreground elements.
 Starting with the airplane, block in the basic shape in white with the Pen Tool, using the sketch as a guide.
 Features like the propellers and windows are all drawn freehand with the Blob Brush Tool, to keep a more animated feel.

 We're showing the underside of the aircraft, and it's important that it reads well.
 So copy and paste in front (Command-C > Command-F) the shape of the main body, and use the Knife Tool to slice away a contour of shade from the underside.
 Delete the excess, and color with the light orange.
 Apply the same principle and color the wings orange too.